 Related to stream, but it’s still there for now, but that’s about getting up.

-As I said, I think I did upgrade webinar a while ago on 11.2.2, or 2.2 when it first came out.
+As I said, I did an upgrade webinar a while ago on 11.2.2, or 2.2 when it first came out.

-And I think even that version wasn’t supposed to have a lot of these legacy things that are going to pull the plug way back then.
+And that version wasn’t supposed to have a lot of these legacy things that are going to pull the plug way back then.
 It’s been going on and on and on.

-So it’s been probably almost 7, eight years now since they threatened to pull the plug on those tools.
+So it’s been probably almost seven or eight years now since they threatened to pull the plug on those tools.

 So, they are still there, but, so yeah, tried to be nice about it.
 You know, we want to, we don’t want to leave anybody behind.
 Like, you know, we get it that people do rely on these tools, but.

-You know, they’re, they’re getting pretty old now, You know, the time has come, so. a couple that we are going to get a little more for.
+You know, they’re, they’re getting pretty old now, The time has come, so. a couple that we are going to get a little more for.

-But, yeah, it’s not like any of that should be, huge news.
+But, it’s not like any of that should be, huge news.

-Couple questions about power play Studio and power play web, are those still supported, and well, they can neither be supported?
+Couple questions about PowerPlay Studio and PowerPlay web, are those still supported and they can neither be supported?